Nixplay claims that its Seed WiFi frame is the most popular digital picture frame in its category sold in the USA. And that is probably right.

 Design & Appearance

-I quite like this idea because it hides the normally ugly white power cord in a clever way and provides ample flexibility setting it up.
+I quite like this idea because it hides the typically ugly white power cord in a smart way and provides ample flexibility setting it up.
 Compared to a rigid stand, you can adjust the inclination as you best see fit.

 In the corner, there are two visible sensors, one for infrared and one for the motion sensor.
 I would have liked for these sensors to be hidden as they reduce the perception of a real image frame.